langroid/langroid/docs/quick-start/chat-agent.md

 python3 examples/quick-start/chat-agent.py
 ```

-In the [next section](multi-agent-chat.md) we will see how to have multiple agents collaborate on a task.
+In the [next section](multi-agent-task-delegation.md) you will
+learn some general principles on how to have multiple agents collaborate
+on a task using Langroid.